Samsung/tizen-docs/docs/open-source-tizen/porting/recovery.md

 }
 ```

+### menus

-Actions (names) are refered further in the `menus` dictionary.
-The
+Actions (names) are used in the `menus` dictionary, which
-`menus` dictionary comprises all pages of the menu system presented by
+comprises all pages of the menu system presented by
 `system-recovery`.
-The `main` entry is the one the programme displays
+The `main` entry is the one the program displays
 at startup.
-The rest should be linked in tree-like structure.
+The rest must be linked in a tree-like structure.

-### `menus`

-Each menu entry comprises the following fields
+Each menu entry consists of the following fields:

-* pos_x, pox_y - position on a screen,
+- `pos_x` and `pox_y`: Position on a screen
-* style - reference to menu_styles dictionary,
+- `style`: Reference to the `menu_styles` dictionary
-* actions - and array of actions available in this menu,
+- `actions`: Array of actions available in this menu
-* item_default - action to highlight when opening the menu.
+- `item_default`: Action to highlight when opening the menu

-An action may be handled in one of two ways: run an action handler or
+An action can be handled in 2 ways: you can run an action handler or
 switch to another screen.
-There is a reserved screen name BACK, that
+There is a reserved screen name **BACK**, which
-means switching to the previous screen (see screen_back in the screens
+means switching to the previous screen (for more information, see `screen_back` in the [screens
-dictionary).
+dictionary](#screens)).

 ```
 menus = {